 Speraw has assisted in the rise of the Hawkeye basketball program back to national prominence since 2012.
-Iowa’s coaching staff has guided the Hawkeyes to 20 or more eight of the last nine years.
-Speraw and the Hawkeyes have placed fifth or better in the Big Ten standings five of the last seven seasons, including a third-place finish in 2021.
+Iowa’s coaching staff has guided the Hawkeyes to 20 or more eight of the last 10 years.
+Speraw and the Hawkeyes have placed fifth or better in the Big Ten standings six of the last eight seasons, including a third-place finish in 2021.

 Speraw is the primary assistant who works with Iowa’s perimeter players.
 In 2017, shooting guard Peter Jok became Iowa’s fifth Big Ten scoring champion in school history, averaging 19.9 points per game.
-Jok also established new school free throw records in single-game makes (22), career percentage (.864), and single-season accuracy (.911).
-This past season, Joe Wieskamp earned second-team all-conference laurels.
+Jok also established new school free throw records in single-game makes (22) and single-season accuracy (.911).
+Two years ago, Wieskamp earned second-team all-conference laurels.
 He was the only Division I player in the country with 400+ points, 200+ rebounds, 70+ 3-pointers, and 25+ steals in 2021.

 Speraw also helped mentor guard Jordan Bohannon to historic heights.
-Bohannon is Iowa’s career leader in four statistical categories: assists (639), 3-pointers (364), free throw percentage (.887) and double-double in points and assists (8).
+Bohannon is Iowa’s career leader in assists (704), 3-pointers (455), free throw percentage (.887), double-doubles in points and assists (8) and games played (179).
 Jok and Bohannon combined for 174 triples in 2017, the most by a duo in a single season at Iowa.
-He is one of only two players in program history to total more than 2,00 points and 700 assists.
+He is the only player in program history to total more than 2,00 points and 700 assists.
 Lastly, his 10 3-pointers at Maryland in 2022 established a new benchmark for 3-point field goals made in a game by a Hawkeye and broke the Xfinity Arena record.

 Speraw, who is a Sioux City, Iowa, native was a two-time Hawkeye letterman (1978-79) who played for Hall of Fame head coach Lute Olson.
 He was a member of the 1978-79 squad that won 20 contests and a Big Ten title.
 As a senior, he was named the team’s most inspirational player.